molokatanPrivate/advanced-item-crafting/README.md

 For Epic Items you will find add- and recycle-action.
 Items other than Epic and Perk Items are NOT supported and most likely never will be supported.

-## Advanced Perk Crafting
+## Perk Crafting
 ### Add Perks
 (For the basics) players can add perks to existing items.
+By default the player selects a kit and adds the mod.

+For more advanced usage, you can enabled weighted crafting.
-Weighted Crafting will pick a random mod.
+This will pick a random mod.
 Players can add Kits to that process to increase the chances of picking the desired mod.

 chance without kits: 3.3%